-The Web Engine is usually installed on an internal server that is behind the firewall.
-For this reason, you may need two IP addresses: one for the server's address from outside the firewall, and one for the server's address from within the firewall (an alias IP address that cannot be accessed from outside the firewall).
-Contact your ISP or your IS department for the IP address and port of your SMTP server (the port is usually 25).
-You will need this server to send e-mail from the Web Engine.
-If you are using an ISP to host your Web site, you are now ready to start configuring the software (go to step 10).
-If you are setting up your own IIS, make sure you can access your Web site from a workstation not connected to the main network (for example, from home or another business).
+- 9 If you are setting up your own IIS, make sure you can access your Web site from a workstation not connected to the main network (for example, from home or another business).
 You must make sure your Web server or Web site can be accessed through the Internet.
-Install the ISAPI Plug-In.
-10 Configure the eBusiness Manager module using information found in the Help system.
-From the worksheet shown on page 25, you must provide the Web Engine URL or IP Address of the IIS, and the Inside Firewall IP address of the Web Engine and port it will be using.
+Install the ISAPI Plug-In. - 10 Configure the eBusiness Manager module using information found in the Help system.
+From the worksheet shown on page 19, you must provide the Web Engine URL or IP Address of the IIS, and the Inside Firewall IP address of the Web Engine and port it will be using.
 Each of these services runs on a specific TCP port.
 Use default ports when possible.
-The IP address of the SMTP server must be entered in Company Maintenance.
-Use FTP or some other transport mechanism to update the IIS configuration files and all images, JavaScripts, and style sheets being used by the server.
+The IP address of the SMTP server must be entered in Company Maintenance. - 11 Use FTP or some other transport mechanism to update the IIS configuration files and all images, JavaScripts, and style sheets being used by the server.
 For more information, see Publish Files to the Internet in the Help system.